Imaging phantom: Design

 A phantom used to evaluate an imaging device should respond in a similar manner to how human tissues and organs would act in that specific imaging modality.
-For instance, phantoms made for 2D radiography may hold various quantities of x-ray contrast agents with similar x-ray absorbing properties to normal tissue to tune the contrast of the imaging device or modulate the patients exposure to radiation.
+For instance, phantoms made for 2D radiography may hold various quantities of x-ray contrast agents with similar x-ray absorbing properties (such as the attenuation coefficient) to normal tissue to tune the contrast of the imaging device or modulate the patient's exposure to radiation.
 In such a case, the radiography phantom would not necessarily need to have similar textures and mechanical properties since these are not relevant in x-ray imaging modalities.
-However, in the case of ultrasonography, a phantom with similar rheological and ultrasound scattering properties to real tissue would be essential, but x-ray absorbing properties would not be needed.
+However, in the case of ultrasonography, a phantom with similar rheological and ultrasound scattering properties to real tissue would be essential, but x-ray absorbing properties would not be relevant.

-The term "phantoms" describe an object that is designed to resemble human tissue and can be evaluated, analyzed or manipulated to study the performance of a medical device.
+The term "phantom" describes an object that is designed to resemble human tissue and can be evaluated, analyzed or manipulated to study the performance of a medical device.

-Phantoms are creating using a digital file that is rendered through magnetic resonance imaging (MRI) or computer-aided design (CAD).
-The digital files allow for quick modifications that are read by the 3D printer.The 3D printer will create the product in successive layers using polymeric materials.
+Phantoms are created using a digital file that is rendered through magnetic resonance imaging (MRI) or computer-aided design (CAD).
+The digital files allow for quick modifications that are read by the 3D printer.
+The 3D printer will create the product in successive layers using polymeric materials.

 There are several types of phantoms including tissue-mimicking, radiological phantoms, dental phantoms, and more.